KT

 • Safer backup boundary — database and public preferences remain restorable for device transfers, while optional local credentials migrate out of Android Auto Backup scope on first read or save.

-• Reproducible-build groundwork — Gradle dependency locking is enabled, the resolved dependency graph is checked in, AGP VCS metadata is disabled for release APKs, and CI runs guards that block wall-clock build metadata from being embedded into APK inputs.
+• Reproducible-build groundwork — Gradle dependency locking is enabled, the resolved dependency graph is checked in, AGP VCS metadata is disabled for release APKs, and local release guards block wall-clock build metadata from being embedded into APK inputs.

 • Release hash sidecars — release builds now produce SHA256 sidecars for APK artifact integrity, with Windows helpers for signed local releases and content-level APK rebuild comparisons.